Epiretinal membrane: Cause

 The source of the cells in epiretinal membranes (ERM) has been found to comprise glial cells, retinal pigment epithelial (RPE) cells, macrophages, fibrocytes, and collagen cells.
 These cells are found in varying proportions.
 Those from retinal breaks, previous retinal detachments, or cryopexy are composed mainly of dispersed RPE cells, while cells of glial origin predominate in idiopathic pathology.
 Laminocytes are the fundamental cell type in idiopathic ERMs.
 These cells are frequently found in small and dispersed numbers in eyes containing a PVD.
 The presence of retinal pigment cells invariably indicates proliferative retinopathy and is only seen in association with a retinal detachment or tear.

-The incidence of associated PVD range from 75 to 93%, and PVD is present in virtually all eyes with retinal breaks or retinal detachments and subsequent ERM formation.
+The incidence of associated PVD ranges from 75 to 93%, and PVD is present in virtually all eyes with retinal breaks or retinal detachments and subsequent ERM formation.
 PVD can lead to retinal breaks that may liberate RPE cells that initiate membrane formation.
 Small breaks in the internal limiting membrane (ILM) after PVD also may provide retinal astrocytes access to the vitreous cavity, where they may subsequently proliferate.
-Many ERM also have ILM fragments that may be peeled separately.
+Many ERMs also have ILM fragments that may be peeled separately.
 Finally, vitreous hemorrhage, inflammation, or both associated with a PVD also may stimulate ERM formation.

 Both sexes appear to be affected equally frequently.

 Diagnosis

 Epiretinal membrane is typically diagnosed by appearance with optical coherence tomography (OCT) of the macula.
-Features include a thickening of the nerve fiber layer, a serrated appearance to the surface of the retina just beneath a thickened layer of glial tissue at the retinal-vitreous interface.
+Features include a thickening of the nerve fiber layer and a serrated appearance to the surface of the retina just beneath a thickened layer of glial tissue at the retinal-vitreous interface.

 Prevention

 There is no good evidence for any preventive actions, since it appears this is a natural response to aging changes in the vitreous.
 It has been estimated that Posterior vitreous detachment (PVD) occurs in over 75 percent of the population over age 65, that PVD is essentially a harmless condition (although with some disturbing symptoms), and that it does not normally threaten sight.

 However, since epiretinal membrane appears to be a protective response to PVD, where inflammation, exudative fluid, and scar tissue is formed, it is possible that NSAIDs may reduce the inflammation response.

-Usually there are flashing light experiences and the emergence of floaters in the eye that herald changes in the vitreous before the epiretinal membrane forms.
+Usually there are flashing-light experiences and the emergence of floaters in the eye that herald changes in the vitreous before the epiretinal membrane forms.

 Treatment

 Surgeons can remove or peel the membrane through the sclera and improve vision by 2 or more Snellen lines.
 Usually the vitreous is replaced at the same time with clear (BSS) fluid, in a vitrectomy.
 Surgery is not usually recommended unless the distortions are severe enough to interfere with daily living.
-For milder cases, nutritional supplements can reduce epiretinal membrane.